jfloff/mac-developer-setup/shell.md

 ### iTerm
 If you're still using Terminal, stop it.
 Right now.
 Just close it, remove the shortcuts and do yourself a favour: install **[iTerm2](https://www.iterm2.com/)**.
 Future you will thank both you and me.

+#### Dropdown from the top

+iTerm 2 has a feature where you can make the terminal drop down from the top of the screen with just a key press.
+Very useful if you need access to the terminal quickly, and don’t want to alt + tab to eternity.

 #### Colors Settings